Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Introduction

 \section{Introduction}

-The purpose of this paper is to study polynomial decay of correlations for invariant measures which are absolutely continuous with respect to some reference measures.
-Typically the maps $T$ which we consider are non uniformly expanding and they may neither have a Markov partition nor exhibit bounded distortion.
-The main tool we use is the transfer operator on induced subsystems endowed with the first return map.
-Let us call $||R_n||$ a suitable norm (see below) of the $n$-th power of the transfer operator restricted to the level sets with first return time $\tau=n$.
-We will show that if Lasota-Yorke inequalities can be verified for the transfer operator of the first return maps, and if $\|R_n\|$ converges to $0$ at a speed $1/n^{\b+1}$, $\b>1$, then the decay rates are given by the measure of the sets $\{\tau=n\}$.
-In the second part of the paper we apply the results to piecewise expanding maps with an indifferent fixed point in one dimensional and higher dimensional spaces to get polynomial decay of correlations.
-The results for maps in higher dimensional spaces with $Df_p=\id$ at the indifferent fixed point $p$ is new, and in all the cases, the observables are more general than H\"older functions.
+The purpose of this paper is to study polynomial decay of correlations for invariant measures which are absolutely continuous with respect to the Lebesgue measure on compact subsets of $\mathbb{R}^n.$ Typically the maps $T$ which we consider are non uniformly expanding and may neither have a Markov partition nor exhibit bounded distortion.
+The main tool we use is the transfer (Perron-Frobenius) operator on induced subsystems endowed with the first return map.

-We now explain in more details the content of this paper.
+We now explain in detail the content of this paper.
 Let us consider a non uniformly expanding map $T$ defined on a compact subset $X\subset \mathbb{R}^n$, with or without discontinuities.
-Since we do not have necessarily bounded distortion or Markov partitions, H\"older continuous functions are not preserved under the transfer operator.
-Therefore we will work on Banach spaces $\B$ consisting of some $L^1$ functions, and endow a norm $\|\cdot\|_\B$ stronger than the $L^1$ norm $\|\cdot\|_{L^1}$.
-We give some conditions on $\B$ under which the results apply (see Assumption B); notice that the norm of $R_n$ will be taken in $\B$.
+Since we do not have necessarily bounded distortion or Markov partitions, the H\"older property is not preserved under the transfer operator.
+Therefore we will work on Banach spaces $\B$ embedded in $L^1$ with respect to the Lebesgue measure, and we will give some conditions on $\B$ under which the results apply, see Assumption B.